minio/madmin-go/estream/README.md

 Data for this stream should be written to this interface and `Close()` should be called before another stream can be added.

-Note that enuncrypted streams are unbuffered, so it may be a benefit to insert a `bufio.Writer` to avoid very small packets.
-Encrypted streams are buffered since
+Note that en-uncrypted streams are unbuffered, so it may be a benefit to insert a `bufio.Writer` to avoid very small packets.
+Encrypted streams are buffered since sio collects block before sending.

 # Reading Streams